bobbrowning/sudsjs/README.md

 * willy@sales.com password: willy, permission set: sales;
 * howard@wagner.com password howard, permission set admin.

-## Step by step installation

-The procedure for installing the system step by step is [here](https://github.com/bobbrowning/suds-for-sails/blob/main/More_information/Manual-changes.md).

 ## Get started

 1. Edit the config/suds.js file and change the superuser email address to your email address.
-1. Run http://localhost:1337/admin and register with this email address
+1. Run http://localhost:3000/admin and register with this email address
-1. Run http://localhost:1337/admin again and log in with the new email address you should see a setup menu
+1. Run http://localhost:3000/admin again and log in with the new email address you should see a setup menu
 1. Edit the user table, find your new record and set up the Uset type to 'in-house' and person/business to person.

 The test system uses the same table for logged-in users (in-house), external customers, suppliers or companies.
 There is a user type that shows which is which.
 There is also a radio button to identify people or organisations.
 If you want to add new password-protected users, register them first via the starter app, then go in and add this information to their record.